 He saw a man dressed in the garb of a soldier and made his way toward him.
 The man knelt in the grass and gazed unblinking at the ground.
 It seemed he may have been praying, probably to Anasas, the goddess of the skies, hoping torrents of rain would come do what the people and their buckets could not.
 The warrior grabbed his shoulder plate and yanked him to his feet, trying to shake him from his delirium.

-“Tell me what happened,” he yelled to the man’s face.
+“Tell me what happened,” he yelled in the man’s face.

 “They came from nowhere.
 We didn’t have any warning.”
 His eyes roamed the space behind the Barbarian, never lingering long on any subject. ” One minute everything was normal, the next they were everywhere.
 Those red uniforms.
 The screams of the dying.
 The crackle of the hungry flames.
 I tried to help some of them.
 Got a few out in time.”
 He continued his rhetoric, becoming softer and lapsing into incoherent mumblings.